 Days pass and look the same, but surprisingly I don’t even feel particularly bored.

-Lunch was okay with some minced meat and another type of noodles, and dinner was a better with coconut chicken, with rices and slices of tomato and eggplant.
+Lunch was okay with some minced meat and another type of noodles, and dinner was better with coconut chicken, rice, and slices of tomato and eggplant.
 With some nice melon for dessert.

 SHN, Day 4 – Tuesday 29 September 2020